openhive-network/wax-doc/src/interfaces/transaction/index.md

 A `ITransaction` is an interface for building, signing, and validating transactions.

-The `ITransaction` in the Hive Ecosystem, provided by the `@hiveio/wax` library, is a tool for creating and managing transactions on the Hive blockchain.
+The `ITransaction` in the Hive Ecosystem, provided by the Wax library, is a tool for creating and managing transactions on the Hive blockchain.
 It offers functionalities for building, signing, validating, and converting transactions.

 ## Beekeeper initialization